caltechlibrary/cait/EXPORT-IMPORT.md

 The basic setups are

-1. Bring up an empty ArchivesSpace instance (follow the instructions at http://archiesspace.org)
+1. Bring up an empty ArchivesSpace (follow the instructions at http://archiesspace.org)
 2. Create a repository (this usually gets created as Repo ID 2)
 3. Create any custom controlled vocabularies you need (e.g. extent types)
 4. Load the Agents (I am assuming you only are interested in the people in this example)